turingschool/curriculum/source/topics/debugging/debugging.markdown

 ### Pry

-Pry is a repl like irb.
+Pry is a REPL like IRB.
 But it's just generally better in every way.

 Aside from the obvious, that it handles syntax much better, you can also use it like a debugger.

-You can drop pry into the middle of any piece of running code (e.g. a Rails controller), and it will load you into a repl.
+You can drop pry into the middle of any piece of running code (e.g. a Rails controller), and it will load you into a REPL.

 ```ruby
 def add5(n)